jo-oo/Battleship-Server/README.md

 ## Available Scripts

-If you like to view and run this yourself: In the project directory, you can run:
+If you like to view and run this yourself: First create a .env file with the same info as the .env.example file.
+Then: In the project directory, you can run:

 ### `npm run dev`